manatarms/the_room/README.md

  You can swap out the auth method for your provider.
  You will need to manually press your hardware key if you have one attached to your account.

+IMPORTANT: This script will only work if your Meta key is the Control key. i.e. It will not work on a mac.
+If you want mac support, go upvote https://github.com/puppeteer/puppeteer/issues/1313

 ## Getting Started

 Run the following